0015. Fundamentals of Horticulture ( 2 s.h.) F S.

 Prerequisite: Horticulture 0107.

-The study of trees, shrubs, and vines in natural and designed landscapes with emphasis on identification, culture, appropriate use, and association in plant communities.
-Lab is required.
+The study of trees, shrubs, and vines in natural and designed landscapes with emphasis on identification, seasonal characteristics, culture, appropriate use, and association in plant communities.

 Prerequisite: Horticulture 0107.